OpenTranslationBible/open-bible/en-GB/18.Job/md/job-01.md

 ## Job 1:13

-Now on the day when his sons and his daughters were eating and drinking wine
-in their oldest brother’s house,
+One day, while Job’s sons and daughters were eating and drinking wine in their eldest brother’s house,

 ## Job 1:14

-a messenger came to Job and said,
-“The oxen were ploughing and the female donkeys feeding beside them,
+a messenger came to Job and said, “The oxen were ploughing and the donkeys were grazing nearby,

 ## Job 1:15

-and the Sabeans attacked and took them.
-They also killed the servants with the edge of the sword,
-and I alone have escaped to tell you.”
+when the Sabeans attacked and took them away.
+They put the servants to the sword, and I alone have escaped to tell you.”

 ---

 ## Job 1:16

-While he was still speaking, another came and said,
-“The fire of God fell from heaven and burned up the sheep and the servants and consumed them,
-and I alone have escaped to tell you.”
+While he was still speaking, another messenger arrived and said, “The fire of God fell from the sky and burned up the sheep and the servants, and I alone have escaped to tell you.”

----

 ## Job 1:17

-While he was still speaking, another came and said,
-“The Chaldeans formed three units, made a raid on the camels and took them,
-and killed the servants with the edge of the sword,
-and I alone have escaped to tell you.”
+While he was still speaking, another messenger came and said, “The Chaldeans formed three bands and raided the camels and took them away.
+They put the servants to the sword, and I alone have escaped to tell you.”

----

 ## Job 1:18

-While he was still speaking, another came and said,
-“Your sons and your daughters were eating and drinking wine
-in their oldest brother’s house,
+While he was still speaking, yet another messenger came and said, “Your sons and daughters were eating and drinking wine at their eldest brother’s house,

 ## Job 1:19

-and behold, a great wind came from across the wilderness
-and struck the four corners of the house,
-and it fell on the young people and they died,
-and I alone have escaped to tell you.”
+when suddenly a mighty wind swept in from the desert and struck the four corners of the house, and it collapsed on them, and they are dead.
+I alone have escaped to tell you.”

----

 ## Job 1:20

-Then Job stood up, tore his robe, and shaved his head;
-then he fell to the ground and worshipped.
+At this, Job arose, tore his robe, and shaved his head.
+Then he fell to the ground and worshipped.

 ## Job 1:21

-And he said,
+He said,

 > “Naked I came from my mother’s womb,
-> And naked I shall return there.
+> and naked I shall return there.
-> The Lord gave and the Lord has taken away.
+> The Lord gave, and the Lord has taken away;
-> Blessed be the name of the Lord.”
+> blessed be the name of the Lord.”

 ## Job 1:22

-Despite all this, Job did not sin, nor did he blame God.
+In all this, Job did not sin or blame God.